hydrodynamicstability/Invitation-to-Hydrodynamics/curriculum.md

 ### Other courses

-Physics students are likely to encounter fluid dynamics when they take courses on plasma physics, astrophysics, biological physics, soft matter physics, atmospheric dynamics, and environmental physics, for example.
+Physics students are likely to encounter fluid dynamics when they take courses on plasma physics, astrophysics, biological physics, atmospheric dynamics, and environmental physics, for example.
 Indeed, every introductory book on plasma physics will cover magnetohydrodynamics, and every atmospheric dynamics text is founded upon hydrodynamics in a rotating frame of reference.
 There are good specialized texts on both magnetohydrodynamics and astrophysical fluid dynamics, which I won't enumerate here, except to mention a personal favorite, Choudhuri (1998).
 (I attempted to make a list of general books on astrophysical hydrodynamics in *Appendix A* of my list of [books on fluid and continuum mechanics written by physicists](booksByPhysicists.md).)
-An example of an enlightened soft matter physics text is Kleman and Lavrentovich (2003), whose chapter 6 covers the hydrodynamics of both isotropic fluids and of nematic liquid crystals.

 Sometimes a separate course on waves is offered, and many books used for such courses cover bits of acoustics and/or surface waves on water.
 Of these, Elmore and Heald (1985, ch.
 3-7) has perhaps the most extensive coverage of continuum mechanics, including elastic waves in solids.
 I comment further on the out-of-print classic by Crawford (1968) [here](physicscourses.md).